BICENTENNIAL TRIBUTE

 B(airily): The explanation is the easiest thing in the world, Signor - but in the mean time it would be as well to recover Signora Segati - at least, her senses - with all due suspiration and respiration

-SS: You appear under-dressed milord - very much in the rustic Anglo fashion, pfft - (circles B) - It is as well for you milord, that jealousy is not the order of the day in Venice and daggers are out of fashion, while duels, on love matters, are also unknown - at least, with us husbands
+SS: You appear under-dressed, milord - very much in the rustic Anglo fashion (circles B) - It is as well for you, milord, that jealousy is not the order of the day in Venice and daggers are out of fashion, while duels, on love matters, are also unknown - at least, with us husbands

-B: It would be best to let her explain this situation as she choose - a woman being never at a loss - forsooth, the devil always sticks by them, does he not?
+B: It would be best to let her explain this pantomime as she chooses - a woman being never at a loss for the simplest of explanations - forsooth, the devil always sticks by them, does he not?
 (SS laughs)

-SS: Milord - almost all the married women here have a lover; but it is usual to keep up the forms, as in other nations
+SS: Milord - almost all the married women here have a lover - but it is usual to keep up the forms, as in other nations, when one is caught - er - in flagrante, er - Inglese? - ah! -on the spot

 B bows

-SS: My never-to-be-sufficiently-confounded sister will be much discomposed with the shame of such a failed conquest and will tell of the affair to half of Venice - and your servants, to the other half (shrugs as sighs as per a veteran cuckold) but here - in truth - nobody, nay even our clergy - mind such trifles, except to be amused by them
+SS: My never-to-be-sufficiently-confounded sister will be much discomposed with the shame of the failed conquest of the famed milord - and will tell of the affair to half of Venice - and your servants, they will tell the other half (shrugs as sighs as per a veteran cuckold) but here - in truth - nobody, nay even our clergy - mind such trifles, except to be amused by them (Marianna stirs on sopha) - as for Elena, bene dio, she will either laugh, or lie or jump into the Grand Canal like any native-born Veneziana - either way (bows again) - milord, there has been no harm

-B: Therein lies her greatest charm (coughs) - by the by, Signor, I meant to inform you that I've lately had a notion of moving to a larger premises - I require peace and quiet to scribble my poesy - yet my rascally, drunken valet is on the outs - could you recommend an old crone who could keep such a house - and my affairs - in order?
+B: Aye, therein lies their greatest charm (gazes at M, who is busy counting her teeth) - by the by, Signor, I meant to inform you that I’ve lately had a notion of moving to a larger premises - I require peace and quiet - and unmolested distilled liquor - to scribble my poesy - and my rascally, drunken valet is on the outs - could you recommend an old and indelectable crone who could keep such a house - and cellar - and my affairs - in order?

-SS(thinks): Da Dio, I do! (smirks) - Signor Cogni, a baker, has an extremely docile wife whom I shall be only too delighted recommend (bows) - 'tis but the least favour I can rend
+SS(thinks): Da Dio, I do! (smirks, with malice) - Signor Cogni, a baker, has an extremely docile, plain wife - albeit bred from a race of gladiators - whom I shall be only too delighted to recommend (bows) - ‘tis but the least favour I can rend

-Door slams - screaming and splashing is heard in the canal - F throws B's loofah into the water for use as a floating device - M makes like a ballistic missile towards her sister-in-law's, and, along with Il Corno Inglese, does indeed enter into local legend
+Door slams - Marianna is heard screaming and splashing in the canal - F throws B’s loofah into the water for use as a floating device - M makes like a Fury towards her sister-in-law’s, and, along with Milord Inglese, does indeed enter into local legend - and great applause

 w